Teslacrashed/hex_system/README.rst

    - Drawing objects to the screen
    - Getting pixel coordinates and translationg them to coordiate-friendly postions.

-Coordinates mainly deal with turning pixel-based positions and turning them into easier and cleaner to use math for hexagons.
+Coordinates deal with cleaner methods of identifying and grabbing hexes on grids.

 Geometry:
    - Points